 Authorized Shares Method.
 Under this method, the franchise tax is determined solely by reference to the number of shares of capital stock authorized in a Delaware corporation's certificate of incorporation.
-The minimum annual tax under this method is \$75 where authorized capital does not exceed 5,000 shares; for authorized shares above 5,000 shares, the tax is \$150 plus \$75 for each 10,000 shares, or part thereof, in excess of 10,000 authorized shares.
+The minimum annual tax under this method is \$175 where authorized capital does not exceed 5,000 shares and \$250 for authorized shares above 5,000 shares but less than 10,000 shares, with an additional \$85 for each additional 10,000 shares authorized or part thereof.

 Assumed Par Value Capital Method.
 Under this method, the tax is determined under a formula by reference to a Delaware corporation's number of authorized shares of capital stock without par value, number of authorized shares of capital stock with par value, and total gross assets.
 Minimum and Maximum Tax.
-Regardless of which of the two methods is used, in no case will the franchise tax for a full taxable year be more than \$180,000 or less than \$75.
-The minimum \$75 tax can be assured by limiting the number of shares of capital stock, whether with or without par value, authorized in a Delaware corporation's certificate of incorporation to 5,000.
+Regardless of which of the two methods is used, in no case will the franchise tax for a full taxable year be more than \$200,000 or less than \$175, except in the case of a "large corporate filer."
+A "large corporate filer" is a corporation with shares listed on a national exchange satisfying certain annual revenue and asset value thresholds; in the case of a large corporate filer, the maximum Delaware annual corporate franchise tax is \$250,000 (rather than \$200,000).
+The minimum \$175 tax can be assured by limiting the number of shares of capital stock, whether with or without par value, authorized in a Delaware corporation's certificate of incorporation to 5,000.
 Where a corporation has not been in existence during an entire year, the amount of tax otherwise due, as computed in the manner described above, is prorated for the portion of the year during which the corporation was in existence.